MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Privacy Induces Robustness: Information-Computation Gaps and Sparse Mean Estimation. [[paper]](https://arxiv.org/abs/2211.00724)
+  - Kristian Georgiev, Samuel B. Hopkins.
+  - Key Word: Differential Privacy; Automatic Robustness.
+  - <details><summary>Digest</summary> We establish a simple connection between robust and differentially-private algorithms: private mechanisms which perform well with very high probability are automatically robust in the sense that they retain accuracy even if a constant fraction of the samples they receive are adversarially corrupted.
+Since optimal mechanisms typically achieve these high success probabilities, our results imply that optimal private mechanisms for many basic statistics problems are robust.

 - Machine Unlearning of Federated Clusters. [[paper]](https://arxiv.org/abs/2210.16424)
   - Chao Pan, Jin Sima, Saurav Prakash, Vishal Rana, Olgica Milenkovic.